 The water break test is a simple, quick non-destructive test method to evaluate the cleanliness of the to be treated surface.
 The test is applied to freshly cleaned metals such as aluminium, and other metals that, in a totally clean state, are Hydrophillic.
 The last thing you want on a surface, that is about to be anodised, is a film of any type of residue that prevents that to occur evenly.

-The test is based on the concept that the surface being tested for cleanliness is film of water on a clean surface will start out as a continuous sheet which will either dry without any droplets or breaks will show up in the film.
+The test is based on the concept that the surface being tested for cleanliness is Hydrophillic and the contaminant is Hydrophobic in nature.
+The test is done via visual inspection; where the part being tested is withdrawn relatively rapidly from a bath of clean water and checked (often the water rinse is the last step in the cleaning process.)
+The film of water on a clean surface will start out as a continuous sheet which will either dry without any droplets or breaks will show up in the film.
 A singular defining line which recedes down the surface as the water drains off indicates that the surface is ready to be treated.

 If an beading or patching is found;- those areas are not considered ‘clean’ and should be re-processed before the anodising starts (which is necessary for the right hand side of the metal surface shown below)